 Other RV or VW Campervan Rentals in New England?

-To be honest, there aren’t any others yet.
+More recently, “Bob” the Vanagon has also popped up on Outdoorsy.
+The price is the lowest in the area for a Vanagon.
 I’m surprised there aren’t any listed yet in New Hampshire or Vermont, but I’m guessing Maine may be the most logical place for most renters to start their trip since the Boston airport is only one-hour south and you should avoid driving in Massachusetts at all cost—simply too many cars, poorly maintained freeways and crazy drivers.
 Since there is always a chance your vintage vehicle will break down—regardless of who rents it or who well it has been maintained—you should also avoid large urban areas or busy roads.

 Thankfully, you won’t find these north of Massachusetts.
 If renting a VW Vanagon or Bus isn’t your thing, you might also want to check out renting a large minivan (bring your own camping gear) or a converted Mercedes Sprinter Van.
 The former is pretty tough to do if you’re not bringing all of your camping gear with you, the latter is a great option if you could care less about some of the VW campervan advantages I’ve listed above.
-If you’re looking at renting an RV in New England, definitely check out Ourdoorsy’s New England directory.
+If you’re looking at renting an RV in New England, definitely check out Outdoorsy’s New England directory.
 On their site you’ll find RVs, van conversions, pop-up trailers and other options.

 VW Camper van Driving Thoughts & Tips